We're Creating a New Zoning By-Law

 (Former Town of Innisfil Lands)

-Zoning By-law 054-04 (PDF) remains applicable for some Secondary Plan lands which were transferred to the City in 2009.
+Zoning By-law 054-04 remains applicable for some Secondary Plan lands which were transferred to the City in 2009.
 As part of the current Zoning By-law renewal process, these lands will be incorporated within a comprehensive new City of Barrie Zoning By-law, likely in late 2023 or early 2024.

 City Initiated Amendments to Zoning By-law 2009-141